6 Unhelpful, Unhealthy Labels People Affix to Women with ADHD

 ADHD makes it really difficult to regulate your thoughts and behavior.
 Anyone with ADHD is familiar with the forgetting important things, missing necessary information, and that constant state of vague overwhelm that accompanies ADHD.
 I always sensed that something was falling through the cracks, but for the life of me I couldn’t figure out what it was.

 I was “anxious,” but rarely over anything specific.
 Rather, I felt an ongoing restlessness that I couldn’t shake.
-They called it anxiety.
+They called it generalized anxiety.
 But it was actually ADHD.

 Like most people with ADHD, I was notorious for procrastinating.
 I remember talking to a therapist about my struggle to get around to the dishes because I hate them so much and how overwhelming it felt to try.